mahmoudkasaji/Arabic-VoC/replit.md

 - **Database management**: Automated migrations, seeding, and backup across environments
 - **CI/CD integration**: GitHub Actions pipeline for automated testing and deployment
 - **Monitoring tools**: Health checks, status reporting, and performance tracking
+- **Replit integration**: Unified workflow manager with one-command access to all operations
 - All core features operational with proper Arabic RTL layout and navigation
 - Production-ready architecture with proper security and environment separation